top of page

 • Enhanced Crime coverage

-Everything is under the microscope - from your board structure to your policy language.
+From your board structure to your policy language.
 SEC disclosure risk becomes real, indemnification becomes a question mark, and tail coverage is a must.
 Insurance will be reviewed during diligence, so preparation here is key.

 Recommended Coverage: